 The first, and most important, thing to note is that the recognition of EU UCITS funds for sale to retail investors in the UK (currently recognised under section 264 of FSMA) will end.

-- Launch following the UK’s exit from the EU
+- Standalone funds that launch following the UK’s exit from the EU

 The intention is that any funds that wish to continue marketing into the UK once the TPR expires will have to register under FSMA s272, the route as any non-EU fund must currently follow.
 The s272 route will also apply to funds that do not qualify for the TPR or fail to notify the FCA that they will be utilising the TPR.